Sowjanya2005/VLSI-LAB-EXP-1/README.md

-# VLSI-LAB-EXPERIMENTS
+EXP 1:                    SIMULATION OF LOGIC GATES,ADDERS AND SUBTRACTORS

+DATE:

+AIM:

-AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.
+To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.

+APPARATUS REQUIRED:

-APPARATUS REQUIRED: Xilinx 14.7 Spartan6 FPGA
+Xilinx 14.7 Spartan6 FPGA

+PROCEDURE:

-PROCEDURE: STEP:1 Start the Xilinx navigator, Select and Name the New project.
+STEP:1 Start the Xilinx navigator, Select and Name the New project.

 STEP:2 Select the device family, device, package and speed.

 STEP:3 Select new source in the New Project and select Verilog Module as the Source type.

 STEP:4 Type the File Name and Click Next and then finish button.
 Type the code and save it.

 STEP:5 Select the Behavioral Simulation in the Source Window and click the check syntax.

 STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.

 STEP:7 Select the Implementation in the Sources Window and select the required file in the Processes Window.

 STEP:8 Select Check Syntax from the Synthesize XST Process.
 Double Click in the Floorplan Area/IO/Logic-Post Synthesis process in the User Constraints process group.
 UCF(User constraint File) is obtained.

 STEP:9 In the Design Object List Window, enter the pin location for each pin in the Loc column Select save from the File menu.

 STEP:10 Double click on the Implement Design and double click on the Generate Programming File to create a bitstream of the design.(.v) file is converted into .bit file here.

-STEP:12 Load the Bit file into the SPARTAN 6 FPGA STEP:11 On the board, by giving required input, the LEDs starts to glow light, indicating the output.
+STEP:11 Load the Bit file into the SPARTAN 6 FPGA

+STEP:12 On the board, by giving required input, the LEDs starts to glow light, indicating the output.
-Logic Diagram :

-Logic Gates:
+LOGIC GATES

+LOGIC DIAGRAM:

 ![image](https://github.com/navaneethans/VLSI-LAB-EXPERIMENTS/assets/6987778/ee17970c-3ac9-4603-881b-88e2825f41a4)